Service to Medicine and Community Award

 Philip Cohen, M.D. ’73 is an obstetrician and gynecologist in Winter Park, Florida, and Jackson Hole, Wyoming.
 In the late 1970s, he introduced evolving minimally invasive gynecologic surgery techniques and advances in infertility treatment

-for indigent patients at government clinics.
+care for indigent patients at government clinics.
 For the past 22 years, he has served as an Assistant Clinical Professor on the voluntary faculty at the University of South Florida School of Medicine.
-From 2005 to the present, Dr. Cohen has served
+From 2005 to the present, Dr. Cohen

 Harrop, M.D.
 '83